 Governor Julian Carroll and the 1976 Kentucky General Assembly did not forget and set out to build a state-wide public safety communications network that would be maintained and controlled by the Commonwealth of Kentucky and would be so named the Kentucky Emergency Warning System (KEWS).
 KEWS would be a robust all weather communications network that would be a highly survivable emergency communications network.
 The cost was approximately 22 million dollars using Microwave Technology to operate 1,200 Voice Channels to be used by public safety agencies.

-The Commonwealth's effort to upgrade the KEWS analog microwave infrastructure to a modern digital system is paramount for the critical day-to-day communication requirements of public safety agencies throughout the Commonwealth.
-The upgrade will enhance and expand communication services among the various disciplines of public safety spanning the multiple levels of government.
-This includes wireless services to allow public safety officials to access centralized databases such as Criminal History, Vehicle Registration, Mug shots, Fingerprints, and Geographical Information Systems from their cruisers and emergency vehicles.
-It will also allow for the collaboration and sharing of information/intelligence to gain situational awareness in real time of the developing emergency with the capability to transmit/receive command and control directives from the emergency operations center, thus leading to a more efficient and effect response.
+The Commonwealth recently completed a $47 million multi-year project to upgrade the KEWS analog microwave infrastructure to a modern digital system, paramount for the critical day-to-day communication requirements of public safety agencies throughout the Commonwealth.
+The upgrade means federal, state, and local first responders have a common platform to integrate their current communication capabilities, while ensuring the Commonwealth is positioned for future emerging technologies in the public safety arena.
+The upgrade includes wireless infrastructure capabilities designed to allow public safety officials to access centralized databases such as Criminal History, Vehicle Registration, Mug shots, Fingerprints, and Geographical Information Systems from their cruisers and emergency vehicles.
+It provides a platform to allow for the collaboration and sharing of information/intelligence to gain situational awareness in real time during emergencies while also allowing the capability to transmit/receive command and control directives from the emergency operations center, thus leading to a more efficient and effective response.